Promoting British Values

 At Lickhill Primary School, we recognise the multicultural, multi-faith nature of the United Kingdom and understand the crucial role our schools play in promoting these values.
 As a school that serves a diverse community, we take our responsibility to promote community cohesion, generate a respect for difference and individual rights seriously.
 We believe it is incredibly important that these British Values permeate through all aspects of school and children will encounter these values throughout our everyday school life.

 Pupil voice plays a big part in life at Lickhill Primary School.
 Our pupil elected School Council play a strong role in our school.
 They are elected by their class peers and are involved in making Lickhill Primary School a better place to learn.
 Pupil questionnaires and interviews are also conducted throughout the year.
 We know that the formation of the school council and the active participation of our pupils will sow the seeds for a more sophisticated understanding of democracy in the future.
-Alongside our School Council we also have a Sorts Council and use the rule of democracy frequently throughout classroom life to make decisions.
+Alongside our School Council we also have a Sports Council and use the rule of democracy frequently throughout classroom life to make decisions.

 The Rule of Law: